 So, the government thought of another option – Mossad.

-Although Israel in 1984 did not have formal diplomatic relations with Nigeria, there were clandestine ties between the two nations (Nigeria was an important source of oil for Israel while Israel in return was a significant supplier of arms to Nigeria) and the Israeli National Intelligence Agency, Mossad was recruited to locate and bring Umaru Dikko back to Nigeria to stand trial.
+Although Israel, in 1984, did not have formal diplomatic relations with Nigeria, there were clandestine ties between the two nations (Nigeria was an important source of oil for Israel while Israel in return was a significant supplier of arms to Nigeria) and the Israeli National Intelligence Agency, Mossad, was recruited to locate and bring Umaru Dikko back to Nigeria to stand trial.

-As a result, Mossad sources across Europe were mobilized, but all failed to locate any trace of Umaru Dikko.
+As a result, Mossad sources across Europe were mobilised, but all failed to locate any trace of Umaru Dikko.
 However, Mossad Director-General Nahum Admoni suspected that Dikko was probably in London, which had become a safe haven for exiled Nigerian critical of the Buhari-led military regime.

 Accompanied by Nigerian security service agents led by ex-Nigerian Army Major Mohammed Yusufu, the Mossad agents travelled to London.
 Yusufu and the rest of his Nigerian team rented an apartment on Cromwell Road and posed as refugees seeking political asylum from the new regime while the Mossad agents rented rooms in hotels catering to tourists from Africa where they posed as anti-apartheid activists.

 Many of Dikko’s allies who also served in Shagari’s government and were prevented from leaving the country were arrested and jailed for corruption.
 Some as high as 300 years in prison; they were tried and convicted by special military tribunals established under the Recovery of Public Property Special Military Tribunals of 1984.